International Nuclear and Radiological Event Scale: Criticism

-Deficiencies in the existing INES have emerged through comparisons between the 1986 Chernobyl disaster, which had severe and widespread consequences to humans and the environment, and the 2011 Fukushima Daiichi nuclear accident, which caused no fatalities and comparatively small (10%) release of radiological material into the environment.
+Deficiencies in the existing INES have emerged through comparisons between the 1986 Chernobyl disaster, which had severe and widespread consequences to humans and the environment, and the 2011 Fukushima nuclear disaster, which caused one fatality and comparatively small (10%) release of radiological material into the environment.
 The Fukushima Daiichi nuclear accident was originally rated as INES 5, but then upgraded to INES 7 (the highest level) when the events of units 1, 2 and 3 were combined into a single event and the combined release of radiological material was the determining factor for the INES rating.

 One study found that the INES scale of the IAEA is highly inconsistent, and the scores provided by the IAEA incomplete, with many events not having an INES rating.
 Further, the actual accident damage values do not reflect the INES scores.
-A quantifiable, continuous scale might be preferable to the INES, in the same way that the antiquated Mercalli scale for earthquake magnitudes was superseded by the continuous physically-based Richter scale.
+A quantifiable, continuous scale might be preferable to the INES.

-The following arguments have been proposed: firstly, the scale is essentially a discrete qualitative ranking, not defined beyond event level 7.
-Secondly, it was designed as a public relations tool, not an objective scientific scale.
-Thirdly, its most serious shortcoming is that it conflates magnitude and intensity.
+Three arguments have been made: First, the scale is essentially a discrete qualitative ranking, not defined beyond event level 7.
+Second, it was designed as a public relations tool, not an objective scientific scale.
+Third, its most serious shortcoming is that it conflates magnitude and intensity.
 An alternative nuclear accident magnitude scale (NAMS) was proposed by British nuclear safety expert David Smythe to address these issues.

+Alternatives

 Nuclear Accident Magnitude Scale

 The Nuclear Accident Magnitude Scale (NAMS) is an alternative to INES, proposed by David Smythe in 2011 as a response to the Fukushima Daiichi nuclear disaster.
 There were some concerns that INES was used in a confusing manner, and NAMS was intended to address the perceived INES shortcomings.

 As Smythe pointed out, the INES scale ends at 7; a more severe accident than Fukushima in 2011 or Chernobyl in 1986 would also be measured as INES category 7.
-In addition, it is not continuous, not allowing a fine-grained comparison of nuclear incidents and accidents.
-But then, the most pressing item identified by Smythe is that INES conflates magnitude with intensity; a distinction long made by seismologists to describe earthquakes.
-In that area, magnitude describes the physical energy released by an earthquake, while the intensity focuses on the effects of the earthquake.
-In analogy, a nuclear incident with a high magnitude (e.g. a core meltdown) may not result in an intense radioactive contamination, as the incident at the Swiss research reactor in Lucens shows – but yet it resides in INES category 4, together with the Windscale fire of 1957, which has caused significant contamination outside of the facility.
+In addition, it is discontinuous, not allowing a fine-grained comparison of nuclear incidents and accidents.
+But the most pressing item identified by Smythe is that INES conflates magnitude with intensity; a distinction long made by seismologists to compare earthquakes.
+In that subject area, magnitude describes the physical energy released by an earthquake, while the intensity focuses on the effects of the earthquake.
+By analogy, a nuclear incident with a high magnitude (e.g. a core meltdown) may not result in an intense radioactive contamination, as the incident at the Swiss research reactor in Lucens shows – yet it resides in INES category 4, together with the Windscale fire of 1957, which caused significant contamination outside of its facility.